 There is no requirement for a public auction in relation to the enforcement of security granted under the Security Interests Law.
 Generally speaking, enforcement does not require consent from the Viscount or an order from a court.
-Please also see question above in relation to enforcement of security.

-However, enforcement of security over real estate in Jersey will if pursued under the Désastre Law involve the Royal Court of Jersey and the Viscount and will be subject to the requirements of Article 27 of the Désastre Law which provides that the Viscount may sell the property by public auction or public tender.
+However, enforcement of security over real estate in Jersey (see question "Are there any processes other than court proceedings that are available to a creditor to seize the assets of a company in an enforcement?" below for further detail) will, if pursued under the Désastre Law, involve the Royal Court of Jersey and the Viscount and will be subject to the requirements of Article 27 of the Désastre Law, which provides that the Viscount may sell the property by public auction or public tender.